 Yes!
 The robust curriculum from The Protocol School of Washington's flagship, classroom-based course for protocol professionals is also available online.
 Our experienced instructors are leaders in the field of operational protocol and will teach you the skills necessary to plan and implement special events, orchestrate VIP visits, and execute official ceremonies.

 During these live, instructor-led distance learning (IDL) modules you will collaborate and network directly with other students and interact with subject matter experts while expanding your business leadership skills.
 Whether you need to develop new protocol skills or would like to refresh and enhance your current knowledge, you can select one module, several modules, or the entire package.
 Students who complete the entire 13-module online training package will earn a Protocol Officer Training certificate from The Protocol School of Washington and will become members of our alumni network.

 To learn more, visit: www.psow.edu/online.

 During training, students receive extensive and comprehensive manuals along with several resource books and an on-line international database research tool.
-Additional resources include: The Alumni Zone: a password protected, graduates only area on the PSOW website, industry specific articles and/or media, regular job announcements, and educational summits.
+Additional resources include: An alumni-only LinkedIn page for networking with other graduates, industry-specific articles and/or media, regular job announcements, and educational summits.
 And, the School provides complimentary, on-going support to its graduates.